Gustave Caillebotte

 Gustave Caillebotte (/fr/; 19 August 1848 – 21 February 1894) was a French painter who was a member and patron of the Impressionists, although he painted in a more realistic manner than many others in the group.
 Caillebotte was known for his early interest in photography as an art form.
-Because of his family's wealth, he was able to serve as a patron of many of his fellow Impressionists.
+Because of his family's wealth, he was a patron of many of his fellow Impressionists.
 Upon his death, his bequeathed collection of their works became the central collection of Impressionism for the French Republic, despite considerable controversy.

-His most well known work has been Paris Street; Rainy Day, known for qualities such as its mise-en-scène presentation.
-The Art Institute of Chicago acquired it in 1964, and his work soon drew more attention in the 1970s.
-Although he has long been regarded for his philanthropy and support as a patron and promoter of Impressionism, he did not have an international retrospective of his work until 100 years after his death in 1994.
-In 2022, when France successfully attained possession of Boating Party, known for its close-up action perspective, through a National treasure of France declaration process, they asserted that work's cultural significance and prominence with a celebrated display, followed by a national tour of the work and then an exhibition of Caillebotte's work that toured internationally.
+His most well known work is Paris Street; Rainy Day, known for qualities such as its mise-en-scène presentation.
+The Art Institute of Chicago acquired the painting in 1964 and his work drew more attention in the 1970s.
+Although Caillebotte has long been regarded for his philanthropy and support as a patron and promoter of Impressionism, he did not have an international retrospective of his work until 1994, 100 years after his death.
+In 2022, when France successfully attained possession of Boating Party, known for its close-up action perspective, through a National treasure of France declaration process, the country asserted the work's cultural significance and prominence with a celebrated display, followed by a national tour of the work, and then an exhibition of Caillebotte's work that toured internationally.